 How To Combat Debt When You Are Sick

 It’s a mistake to think that debt is created by people going out and spending on consumer goods they can’t afford.
-In fact, debt is more often due to trying to keep a roof over your head when your income has dried up.
-One of the most frustrating and hard to overcome problems leading to this is illness.
+In fact, debt is more often due to trying to keep a roof over your head when your income has reduced.
+One of the difficult hurdles to overcome that contributes to this is illness.

 Unlike redundancy, physical or mental illness will leave you unable to do a job until you are recovered, if recovery is possible at all.
-And then there is the added stress of trying to make ends meet and keep up with debt payments.
+There is also the added stress of trying to keep up with expenses and debt payments.

-Becoming ill when you have a high debt burden impacts on every area of your life, and those impacts can often incur costs of their own:
+Becoming ill when you have a high debt burden can impact every area of your life, and those impacts can often incur costs of their own:

-- If your job is a very physical one it can even longer to return to your fitness levels before your illness
+- If your job is a physical one, it can take even longer to return to your fitness levels before your illness.

-- When you do return to work you may not be able to complete a full day and asked to work part-time until you can be assessed
+- When you do return to work, you may not be able to complete a full day and may be asked to work part-time until you can be assessed.

 What About Sick Pay?

-In the short-term your employer’s sick pay policy will allow you to bring in enough income to cover your living expenses.
-Most employers have a sick pay policy, which is often your full salary for six months and then half pay after this.
+In the short-term, your employer’s sick pay policy will allow you to bring in enough income to cover your living expenses.
+Many employers have a sick pay policy, which is often your full salary for a period of time and then half pay after this.
 Some companies have no sick pay policy, in which case they have to pay you statutory sick pay of £81.60 a week.

 What if I Can’t Go Back To Work?

-If you cannot go back to work you should be able to claim disability benefits of some kind to help financially support you but that is by no means guaranteed.
-If you drop to half pay or disability benefits, it is unlikely that you will be able to keep up with your full debt payments (if you still are at this point), which will make the situation much worse as creditors will start to bother you when you are sick.
+If you cannot go back to work you should be able to claim disability benefits of some kind to help financially support you but that is not guaranteed.
+If you drop to half pay or disability benefits, it may be unlikely that you will be able to keep up with your full debt payments.

 So How Can A Trust Deed Help?

-If you know you are likely to be ill for six months or more, don’t wait until your income drops before calling one of our Trust Deed Advisers.
-Do it now and get your creditors off your back and your debt managed until such time as you are strong enough to take financial control of your future once more.
+If you know you are likely to be ill for six months or more, don’t wait until your income drops before calling one of our debt Advisers.

 1 | Personal loan | £8,000 |